*

 • Entries with a mythical subject can vary widely.
 There are several possibilites to write a mythical orientated entry.

-That can be a story about (e.g.) gods, a legendary artefact related to gods or a submission about a mythical person.
+That can be a story about (e.g.) gods, a legendary artefact related to gods or a submission about a single mythical person .
+If you want to write about a mythical person who belongs to group like the patrons or guardians, please use the respective template.

 There are three ways of writing an entry about a myth.